-The bill CS/CS/HB 1169 amends various sections of Florida Statutes to enhance transparency and accountability within water management districts, particularly the South Florida Water Management District.
-It introduces new definitions, such as "expenditure," and mandates the Commission on Ethics to investigate any lobbyist or principal involved in prohibited expenditures, with a report to the Governor.
-The bill requires a quorum for the governing board to conduct official business and mandates detailed reporting on the Everglades restoration plan, including cost estimates and project statuses.
-It also prohibits the use of state funds for certain purposes unless specifically appropriated and allows districts to levy ad valorem taxes for capital improvement projects, contingent upon voter approval.
+The bill CS/CS/CS/HB 1169 amends Florida Statutes to enhance the transparency and accountability of water management districts, particularly the South Florida Water Management District.
+It introduces new definitions, such as "expenditure," and mandates the Commission on Ethics to investigate lobbyists or principals making prohibited expenditures, with findings reported to the Governor.
+A quorum is required for the governing board to conduct official business, and a majority vote is necessary for actions taken.
+The bill also requires detailed reporting on the Everglades restoration plan, including cost estimates and project statuses, and prohibits the use of state funds for certain purposes unless specifically appropriated.

 Statutes affected: